-vi) Credit Collection Efforts
+(vi) Credit Collection Efforts

+The collection of credit should be streamlined.
 The customers should be sent periodical reminders if they fail to pay in time.
 If adequate attention is not paid towards credit collection then the concern can land itself in a serious financial problem.
 An efficient credit collection machinery will reduce the size of receivables.
 If these efforts are slower then outstanding amounts will be more.

-vii) Habits of Customers
+(vii) Habits of Customers